ErdalNayir/WhatsApp_Clone/README.md

 [EN]
 <br></br>
 I have created WhatsApp clone front-end which took approximately one week.
 I have learnt and experienced many important widgets, which are provided by flutter framework, by completing this project.
-Developing an app and turning its source code into signed apk is important information and experience for me as well.
+Developing an app and turning its source code into signed apk are important information and experience for me as well.